Parliamentary.ai

 Overview

-This document details disagreements between the House of Lords and the House of Commons regarding amendments to the Enterprise and Regulatory Reform Bill.
-The core disagreements center on the repeal of Section 3 of the Equality Act 2006 and the inclusion of caste as a protected characteristic under the Act.
+This bill concerns disagreements between the House of Lords and the House of Commons regarding amendments to the Enterprise and Regulatory Reform Bill, specifically focusing on changes to the Equality Act 2010.
+The key disagreements center on the repeal of Section 3 of the Equality Act, the method of monitoring progress on equality, and the inclusion of caste as a protected characteristic under the Act.

 Description

-The House of Lords proposed three key amendments to the Enterprise and Regulatory Reform Bill:
+The House of Lords proposed amendments to the Enterprise and Regulatory Reform Bill, impacting the Equality Act 2010.
+These amendments involved:

-• Amendment 35: Preventing the repeal of Section 3 of the Equality Act 2006.
-The Lords argued this section is crucial for the Equality and Human Rights Commission (EHRC) to fulfill its duties, maintain independence, and meet monitoring requirements.
-The Commons disagreed, believing the repeal is appropriate.
+• Amendment 35: The Lords sought to prevent the repeal of Section 3 of the Equality Act 2006, arguing it is crucial for the Equality and Human Rights Commission's (EHRC) duty to promote social change and maintain its independence.
+The Commons disagreed, believing the repeal to be appropriate.

-• Amendment 37: Adding caste as a protected characteristic under the Equality Act 2010, making caste discrimination unlawful.
-The Lords believed this was appropriate; the Commons disagreed, citing a need for further consultation.
+• Amendment 37: The Lords proposed adding "caste" as a protected characteristic under the Equality Act 2010 (as an aspect of race).
+The Commons disagreed, citing the need for further consultation.

 Government Spending